Driveaway Service: Pros and Cons of

 Driveaway service does just that – drive your car, truck, or SUV away for you!
 They are companies that will drive your vehicle from point A to point B. There is no loading of trucks, and you don’t have to be in the car if you don’t want to.

-Like with every type of transport, it comes with its pros and cons.
+Like every type of transport, it has pros and cons.
 Weighing the pros and cons of driveaway services can help you decide if it’s the best choice for your situation.

 Driveaway Service Pro: Your Vehicle is the Focus of Attention

 Unlike parking it on a carrier with up to nine other vehicles, your vehicle is the focus of the driver’s attention with driveaway services.
 They won’t have other cars taking away their attention or the operation of their carrier.
-They are focused only on making sure your car, truck, or SUV gets to its destination without incident and on time.
+They focus only on ensuring your car, truck, or SUV gets to its destination without incident and on time.